 UPDATE: Things were looking up for MSSU in the fall of 2016.
-Our core funding had been increased by 4% and we received $2 million toward development of a UMKC dental school here on campus.
-But on January 16 of 2017, the new governor announced that we would experience cuts.
-He withheld our 4% increase in core funding and another 4% on to of that and all remaining funding for the dental school was withheld.
-These totaled $2.6 million.
-Then on February 3 the governer announced that his proposed budget for the new fiscal year would include another $4.3 million in cuts.
-This situation emphasizes the need to implement the Great Game of Education so we can minimize the negative effects of these cuts.
+Our core funding had been increased by 4% and we received $2 million toward development of a UMKC dental school on campus.
+But on January 16, 2017, the new governor announced that we would experience cuts.
+He withheld our 4% increase in core funding, cut an additional 4% from our state appropriations, and withheld all remaining funding for the dental school.
+These cuts totaled $2.6 million.
+Then on February 3 the governor announced that his proposed budget for the new fiscal year would include another $4.3 million in cuts.
+This situation emphasizes the need to implement the Great Game of Education so we could begin minimizing the negative effects of these cuts.

 As with any important strategy, implementing The Game requires change.
 And change can be difficult.
 Too often organizations jump right into how the change will happen rather than first communicating why the change is important.
 Simply put, ‘people get much more excited about the How when they clearly understand the Why.’
 In order to effectively implement The Game, we need to build awareness and commitment to The Game and most importantly a desire to actively participate in the process.
-You can learn more about the why in the "Getting in the Game" Learning Resources menu item.
+You can learn more about the why in the Learning Resources menu to the left.